an0nymoos3/nid-compiler/README.md

-# Nid-Compiler
+# NID-Compiler

-## Nid-Lang
+## NID-Lang
 The new blazingly fast high-level programming language.
 Giving you the simplicity of writing C code with the performance of writing native assembly code.
-Work with you favourite data structures like, `int`, `struct`, `enum`, `pointer` and more!

 ## What is this project?
-This is a compiler/assembler written in Rust and C++ for our custom high-level language we call Nid-Lang.
+This is a compiler/assembler written in Rust and C++ for our custom high-level language we call NID-Lang.
 This is meant to be a tool to help us develop a game on our custom CPU architecture in a high-level languages instead of machine or assembly code.
+Learn more about the languages under [docs/](https://github.com/an0nymoos3/nid-compiler/tree/assembler/docs)

 ## Can I run it?
 Yes!
 But...
-You need to support our custom instructions that can be found (TODO: Link to instructionset).
+You need to support our custom instructions that can be found in [docs/](https://github.com/an0nymoos3/nid-compiler/tree/assembler/docs)

 ## How to build.
-Make sure you have Rust/Cargo installed.
+Make sure you have Rust/Cargo installed, as well as the GCC compiler.
 Downloading and compiling can be done in one simple command:
 ```
 git clone https://github.com/an0nymoos3/nid-compiler.git && cd nid-compiler/ && make build